khaledh/bitflow/03_boot_sector_basics.md

 OK, let's create a disk image that is one sector in size, i.e. 512 bytes:

 ```
-$ qemu-img create bootsect.img 512
+$ qemu-img create bootsect.bin 512
 ```

 Cool, that created a file that is exactly 512 bytes in size.
 Let's take a quick look at its contents using the hex dump tool `xxd` (the `-a` option auto-skips nul lines, replacing them with a single `*`):

 ```
-$ xxd -a bootsect.img
+$ xxd -a bootsect.bin
 00000000: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 *
 000001f0: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 ```

-The boot sector image is all zeros.
+The boot sector is all zeros.
 Let's try to boot this image:

 ```
-$ qemu bootsect.img
+$ qemu bootsect.bin
-WARNING: Image format was not specified for 'bootsect.img' and probing guessed raw.
+WARNING: Image format was not specified for 'bootsect.bin' and probing guessed raw.
          Automatically detecting the format is dangerous for raw images, write operations on block 0 will be restricted.
          Specify the 'raw' format explicitly to remove the restrictions.
 ```

-Let's get rid of this warning by explicitly specifying the disk image format:
+Let's get rid of this warning by explicitly specifying the disk image format as `raw`:

 ```
-$ qemu -device file=bootsect.img,format=raw
+$ qemu -device file=bootsect.bin,format=raw
 ```
 ```
 Booting from Hard Disk...